-- "Apricots" or, where appropriate, "apricot-plum hybrids" or an equivalent denomination if the contents are not visible from the outside - Name of the variety for Classes "Extra" and I. A trade name6 can only be given in addition to the variety.
+- "Quince" if the contents are not visible from the outside - Name of the variety.
+The name of the variety can be replaced by a synonym.
+A trade name6 can only be given in addition to the variety or the synonym